MrKyzb/mailbox1/README.md

-This is a course project for AngularJS course
+This is a course project for AngularJS course.